Power supply: Uninterruptible power supply

 An uninterruptible power supply (UPS) takes its power from two or more sources simultaneously.
 It is usually powered directly from the AC mains, while simultaneously charging a storage battery.
-Should there be a dropout or failure of the mains, the battery instantly takes over so that the load never experiences an interruption.
-The term instantly here should be defined as the speed of electricity within conductors which is somewhat near the speed of light.
+Should there be a dropout or failure of the mains, the battery takes over sufficiently fast that the load never experiences an interruption.
 That definition is important because transmission of high speed data and communications service must have continuity of that service.
 Some manufacturers use a quasi-standard of 4 milliseconds.
 However, with high speed data even 4 ms of time in transitioning from one source to another is not fast enough.
 The transition must be made in a break before make method.
 The UPS meeting that requirement is referred to as a true UPS or a hybrid UPS.
 How much time the UPS will provide is most often based on batteries and in conjunction with generators.
 That time can range from 5 to 15 minutes to hours or even days.
 In many computer installations, it is only enough time on batteries to give the operators time to shut down the system in an orderly way.
 Other UPS schemes may use an internal combustion engine or turbine to supply power during a utility power outage and the amount of battery time is then dependent upon how long it takes the generator to be on line and the criticality of the equipment served.
 Such a scheme is found in hospitals, data centers, call centers, cell sites and central telephone offices.